lmmx/inline-snapshot-phash/README.md

 ```

 The image is archived at `.inline-snapshot/phash/8LS0tOSwvLQ.png`, and subsequent test runs compare perceptual hashes without loading the image file.

+## Demo

+A minimal demo test suite is provided in `demo/demo_test.py` showing the three core behaviors:

+- basic phash snapshot creation
+- different images producing different hashes
+  - The `test_red_square` and `test_blue_square` tests produce different snapshots.
+- identical images sharing archived storage (one-to-many behavior).
+  - The `test_red_square` and `test_red_square_tiny` tests produce the same snapshot because the
+    2px wide square PNG has the same perceptual hash as the 100px one.

+Run `pytest --inline-snapshot=create demo/demo_test.py` to see it in action.

 ## How It Works